 While this will not be the start for ELM that we had envisioned, we are excited to see all the high quality work presented, and are confident that with the many lessons learned for virtual formats in the meantime, the conference will be a success.
 If you have ideas or suggestions based on online conference experiences so far, we are more than happy to take those into consideration!

-We are excited to announce the first Experiments in Linguistic Meaning (ELM*) conference to be held at the University of Pennsylvania (or virtually, depending on what’s possible in the fall) on September 18-20, 2020.
+We are excited to announce the first Experiments in Linguistic Meaning (ELM*) conference to be hosted virtually by the University of Pennsylvania, September 16-18, 2020.
 The conference is dedicated to the experimental study of linguistic meaning broadly construed, with a focus on theoretical issues in semantics and pragmatics, their interplay with other components of the grammar, their relation to language processing and acquisition, as well as their connections to human cognition and computation.
 It aims to include representation of linguistic, psychological, logical, philosophical, social, developmental, computational, as well as cross-linguistic and cross-cultural perspectives.